jianqingdu/algorithm/README.md

 # algorithm
-all kinds of algorithms implemented by myself
+-All kinds of algorithms implemented by myself

+* skip list

+* b+ tree

-learning by doing
+##Learning by doing

-I hear and I forget, I see and I know, I do and I understand
+- I hear and I forget, I see and I know, I do and I understand